WHO report shows poorer health outcomes affect vulnerable refugees, migrants - Realnews Magazine

-THE World Health Organization (WHO) says millions of refugees and migrants in vulnerable situations, face poorer health outcomes than their host communities especially where living and working conditions are sub-standard.
+THE World Health Organisation (WHO) says millions of refugees and migrants in vulnerable situations, face poorer health outcomes than their host communities especially where living and working conditions are sub-standard.

 The organisation said on Wednesday that the report was according to the first WHO World report on the health of refugees and migrants.